pingcap/tispark/docs/datasource_api_userguide.md

 ## TiDB Version and Configuration for Write

-TiDB's version must be 3.0 or later.
+TiDB's version must be 4.0 or later.

+**IMPORTANT: currently TiDB-4.0 is not released yet, but you can use tidb's master branch.**

 Make sure that the following TiDB configuration items are correctly set.